Blendify/blender-manual/blender_docs/manual/compositing/types/color/color_correction.rst

 Contrast
    Adjust image contrast.
 Gamma
    Exponential gamma correction, affecting the midtones of the image.
-(Works like Power in the Color Balance node.).
+(Works like Power in the Color Balance node).
 Gain
    Multiplier, stronger influence on the highlights.
 (Works like Slope in the Color Balance node).
 Lift